nuxt-modules/eslint/README.md

 - Type: `String`
 - Default: `eslint`

 Path to `eslint` instance that will be used for linting.
-If the `eslintPath` is a folder like a official eslint, or specify a `formatter` option. now you dont have to install `eslint`.

 ### `files`